 Lastly, many people do not identify as "male" or "female".
 Some people identify as neutrois, genderfluid, butch, queer, androgynous, etc. You do not need to know all the labels - just that there a lot more than "male" and "female" out there!
+In fact, many people do not believe "male" and "female" are opposites because there are so many genders.

-Trans\ people are born with "ambiguous" genitals or have both "male" and "female" body parts.
+Trans people are born with "ambiguous" genitals or have both "male" and "female" body parts.

 Body parts and genitals are not "male" or "female", but have been labeled this way by medical professionals and scientists over time.
 Medical professionals frequently label new born infants as "female" if they have an external genital part that is "small", have a vaginal cavity, and/or have separated labial/scrotal tissue.
+Medical professionals frequently label new born infants as "male" if they have an external genital part that is "small", have a vaginal cavity, and/or have separated labial/scrotal tissue.
 Medical professionals frequently label new born infants as "male" if they have an external genital part that is "large", have no vaginal cavity, and/or have connected labial/scrotal tissue.
 However, labeling these body parts as "male" or "female" does not convey how a person may feel about their body, how they use their body, who they are attracted to, what type of sex they have, what gender expression or gender roles they will or will not take on, or any other information.
-Any person - trans\ identified, cisgender identified, or any person with any gender identity - can have any combination of genes, gene expression, reproductive organs, genitals, and hormones.
-Trans\ people are no more or less likely to be born with a certain type of body than anyone else.
+Any person - transgender, cisgender, or any person with any gender identity - can have any combination of genes, gene expression, reproductive organs, genitals, and hormones.
+Trans people are no more or less likely to be born with a certain type of body than anyone else.